 Rock oysters

 Rock oysters are in season during the summer months of June through September.
 The shells are thicker than Pacific oysters, and the size and weight of the oysters are also larger.
-Since they are larger oysters, they are said to taste more like the ocean and have a juicy plump texture.
-Some rock oysters are cultivated but most are natural, making them rare and more expensive than cultivated oysters.
+Since they are larger oysters, they are said to taste more briny and have a juicy plump texture.
+Some rock oysters are cultivated but most are natural, making them rarer and more expensive than cultivated oysters.

 Pacific oysters

-Pacific oysters are in season from November to April and are available all year round, fresh and cooked or frozen.
+Pacific oysters are in season from November to April and are available all year round, fresh, cooked, or frozen.
 They are smaller in size compared to rock oysters.
 In Japan, the season for eating oysters depends on the type of oyster, but since most oysters on the market are Pacific oysters, the season is generally recognized as winter.

 Popular Oyster Dishes in Japan

-Fried oysters or kaki furai is a very popular oyster dish in Japan.
-The dish consists of the oyster being breaded and then deep fried.
+Fried oysters or "kaki furai" is a very popular oyster dish in Japan.
+The dish is made by breading the oyster, then deep frying it.
 It is often served with a side of cabbage, lemon, and tartar sauce.

-Hot pots are very popular in Japan, especially during the colder months, and having them with oysters is no exception.
-In Hiroshima, it is called “kaki no dotenabe,” and is known to be a specialty there.
+Hot pots are also very common in Japan, especially during the colder months, and having them with oysters is a wintertime favorite.
+In Hiroshima, it is called “kaki no dotenabe,” and is regarded as a speciality.
 The nabe consists of vegetables, tofu, and oysters that have been simmered in a broth.
 The dish is prepared in an earthenware pot that is lined with miso bean paste and lemon on the side.

 Although more popular and commonly found in Chinese cooking, oyster sauce is another way to consume oysters in Japan.
-Adding oyster sauce to stir-fry or as a topping for vegetables and seafood will give it a unique umami savory flavor.
+Adding oyster sauce, such as our Kesennuma Bay Oyster Sauce, to stir-fry will give the dish a unique umami flavor.

-Try our Kesennuma Bay Oyster Sauce.
-Due to its complex ocean currents and proximity to lush forests, Kesennuma Bay in Miyagi Prefecture produces some of the highest quality oysters in Japan.
-The oysters for this Kesennuma Bay Oyster Sauce are harvested one by one by skilled workers between March and late May just before spawning season (instead of the typical winter season), as this is when the oysters are at the plumpest.
-Only the highest quality oysters are chosen, which means once they are sold out, you have to wait an entire season for the next batch.
-And unlike most oyster sauces that use just the boiled oyster broth, our producer, Ishiwata Shoten, uses the whole oyster which gives this oyster sauce a distinct oyster flavor and savory umami taste.
+Due to its complex ocean currents and proximity to lush forests, Kesennuma Bay in Miyagi Prefecture produces some of the highest-quality oysters in Japan.
+The oysters for Kesennuma Bay Oyster Sauce are harvested one-by-one by skilled workers between March and late May just before spawning season (instead of the typical winter season), as this is when the oysters are at the plumpest.
+Only the highest-quality oysters are chosen, which means once they are sold out, you have to wait an entire season for the next batch.
+And unlike most oyster sauces that use just the boiled oyster broth, our producer, Ishiwata Shoten, uses the whole oyster for a more robust flavor and savory umami taste.

 About the author: